OUR POLICIES AND PROCEDURES

 The Responsible Investment Policy sets out how the Fund aims to be a responsible investor by integrating environmental, social and governance issues into our investment process.

-RISK MANAGEMENT STATEMENT
+RISK APPETITE STATEMENT

 Risk management is the process of identifying, assessing, quantifying, monitoring, controlling and reporting the risks to which the LPFA Fund is exposed and determining how best to mitigate such risks and/or handle such exposure.
 The purpose of risk management is to ensure that LPFA is aware of and understands the risks involved in carrying out its activities and takes positive action to reduce and/or mitigate them where appropriate and possible.
 The LPFA risk management process is outlined in our Risk Management Principles.

 As an appointed body responsible for the proper and prudent management of public monies, and the administration of a public sector pension scheme, the LPFA:

 - is risk averse in terms of ensuring legal compliance, eradicating all forms of unfair discrimination, maintaining financial integrity and achieving effective delivery of operations; and

 - has a greater appetite, in a controlled environment, for risk when pursuing new business development and attempting to maximise investment returns, having regard to its fiduciary duty acting in the long-term best interests of fund stakeholders.

 We are committed to openness, probity and accountability.
 Our Whistleblowing Policy is designed to reassure all those that work for us can raise any concerns internally knowing that we will treat them seriously and in confidence, taking reasonable steps to investigate any concerns.